Seven Things You Need to Know about Core Web Vitals

 Tuesday, 15th June 2021

-June 2021 will see Google's latest update, the 'Page Experience' algorithm, go into effect, and it's a pretty big deal.
+June 2021 saw Google's latest update, the 'Page Experience' algorithm, go into effect, and it's a pretty big deal.
 It's all about the experience that your users get when they land on your web page, and it's measured by a new set of metrics called Web Vitals.
 Google will reward websites that offer visitors a good experience.

 Here are seven things you need to know to keep your website at the top of the rankings: